pantheon-systems/documentation/source/content/add-site-dashboard.md

 ## Initialize the Live environment

+After you purchase a plan, you can deploy your site live.
+But first, you have to create the Live environment.

 <Alert title="Warning" type="danger" >

 When you complete this step, your site will be live for anyone to see, at the Pantheon URL.
+For detailed information about launching your site, refer to our [Launch Essentials](/guides/launch/) guide.

 </Alert>